Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 Individual purchases feel good.

-Finished combinations feel safe.
+Finished combinations feel secure.

+This is no coincidence.
 Our brains love pre-decided systems because they reduce risk.

 That's why clearly curated color families or coordinated fabric packs work so well: